Lion Sands River Lodge: Honest Review + What to Expect

 This was our first safari, so selecting a lodge that had a high probability of seeing the Big 5 was important to us.
 Lion Sands River Lodge delivered and then some.

 The staff decorated our bed with rose petals for our wedding anniversary

 Surprise bottle of champagne to celebrate

-Oh my goodness, this is one of the most amazing experiences I HAVE EVER DONE, and my husband and I have done quite a few like shark cage diving with great whites, swimming in Devil’s Pool on top of the world’s largest waterfall, and snorkeling in the Maldives and Bora Bora.
+My husband and I have done quite a few incredible couples bucket list items like shark cage diving with great whites, swimming in Devil’s Pool on top of the world’s largest waterfall, and snorkeling in the Maldives and Bora Bora.

 Other Safari Lodges We Considered

 There were two other South Africa safari lodges we considered.

 One was MalaMala Main Camp/MalaMala Sable Camp because of the property’s huge traversing area (refer to the map at the beginning of this article), its high-quality wildlife sightings (which may include the cheetah!), and its top notch safari guides.